hortus-neu/cifar10-resnet--flask-inference/README.md

   howpublished = {\url{https://github.com/hortus-neu/cifar10-resnet--flask-inference}},
 }
 ```
+---

 ## License

 This project is released under the MIT License.
 See [LICENSE](LICENSE) for details.

+---
 ## TBC

-1. Dockerize the Flask API for reproducible deployment
-2. Extend experiments to other datasets (e.g., CIFAR-100, Tiny-ImageNet)
+1. Extend experiments to other datasets (e.g., CIFAR-100, Tiny-ImageNet)
-3. Try advanced schedulers or optimizers
+2. Try advanced schedulers or optimizers
+---
 ## Acknowledgment
 Thanks to Cloud, for keeping me company during this project and making me laugh🐾.
 ![Cloud](test_images/cloud.jpeg)